Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 To summarize:

 - We need to build a stateless image that can be used by the initramfs.
-- We need to customize the initramfs, which may implies to customize the kernel to fetch kernel modules..
+- We need to customize the initramfs, which may implies to customize the kernel to fetch kernel modules.

 ## Stateless images